HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 4. Now in the Exposure component, set the Control Type to "Eye Adaptation"

-This will enable auto-exposure on your main camera (for now, don't worry about concepts such as PostFX Layers or Volumes.)
+This will enable auto-exposure on your main camera (for now, don't worry about concepts such as PostFX Layers or Volumes, which can be covered in a future article.)
 This is set up to mimic the way the human eye responds to light when moving in and out of light to dark areas.

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/406041bb2682bfa588a18b1b4b42971ea4ed4502.gif" width="512px" title="O3DE Exposure Control Component" alt="auto-exposure" data-align="inline">